robpike/script/README.md

+Script is an interactive driver for a line-at-a-time command language such as the shell.
+It takes no arguments.

 It reads each line of the script file, waiting for a newline on standard input to proceed.
 After receiving a newline, it prints the next line of of the script and also feeds it to a single running